 The Laboratory is a referral center, for the North-East Italian territory, for molecular diagnostics of neurodevelopmental conditions.

-In particular, the diagnostic activity of this unit covers: Intellectual Disability/Autism spectrum disorders, Epileptic encephalopathies of the first year of life/Early onset epilepsy, Cerebral Palsy and Infantile Movement Disorders, Hereditary Sensorineural Hearing Loss.
+In particular, the diagnostic activity covers Intellectual Disability/Autism spectrum disorders, Epileptic encephalopathies of the first year of life/childhood epilepsy, Cerebral Palsy and Infantile Movement Disorders and Hereditary Sensorineural Hearing Loss.

-The laboratory members have a long and well established experience in the development and validation of molecular strategies and protocols for genetic analysis of rare pediatric disorders and work in close collaboration with the clinical component of the SDB Department.
-Several translational research programs have been carried on and are currently ongoing , aimed at studying the biological bases of neurodevelopmental genetically heterogeneous conditions in particular Intellectual disability associated with autism, and early onset epilepsy.
+The laboratory members have a long and well established experience in the development and validation of molecular strategies and protocols for genetic analysis of rare pediatric disorders and work in close collaboration with the clinical component of the Women’s and Children’s Health Department.
+Several translational research programs have been carried on and are currently ongoing with the aim at studying the biological bases of neurodevelopmental genetically heterogeneous conditions in particular intellectual disability associated with autism and early onset epilepsy.

 Major Lab Equipment:

-NGS platform: Ion Torrent PGM; 20 Terabite Archive drive.
+NGS platform: Ion Torrent PGM/S5; 20 Terabite Archive drive.
 Automatic sequencer ABI PRISM 3130 Genetic Analyzer; Quantitative PCR ABI PRISM 7000, Nucleic Acids automated extractor Promega Maxwell 16 IVD.
 GelDOC Biorad.

-Prof. Alessandra Murgia (vice-representative for Padova AOP) and the laboratory staff participate in the ERN-ITHACA (European Reference Network For Rare Congenital Malformations and Intellectual Disability)
+Prof. Alessandra Murgia (vice-representative for Padua AOP) and the laboratory staff participate in the ERN-ITHACA (European Reference Network For Rare Congenital Malformations and Intellectual Disability).

 Fragile X program: the Laboratory is a nationally recognized center for Fragile X molecular testing.
 Prof. Alessandra Murgia, has coordinated one of three Italian centers ever involved in international pharmacological trials for Fragile X Syndrome (AFQ, Novartis).

-Yrigollen C, Martorell L, Durbin-Johnson B, Naudo M, Genoves J, Murgia A, Polli R, Zhou L, Barbouth D, Rupchock A, Finucane B, Latham GJ, Hadd A, Berry-Kravis E, Tassone F..
-2014.
-AGG interruptions and maternal age effect on FMR1 CGG allele stability during transmission..
-Journal of Neurodevelopmental Disorders, 6(1):24.
+Yrigollen C, Martorell L, Durbin-Johnson B, Naudo M, Genoves J, Murgia A, Polli R, Zhou L, Barbouth D, Rupchock A, Finucane B, Latham GJ, Hadd A, Berry-Kravis E, Tassone F. AGG interruptions and maternal age effect on FMR1 CGG allele stability during transmission.
+Journal of Neurodevelopmental Disorders 2014 J NeurodevDisord.
+2014;6(1):24.

 Corso Stati Uniti, 4